California cancels Walgreens contract over its abortion pill stance - NewsBreak

 The announcement comes after Newsom on Monday said it would stop doing business with the second-largest U.S. pharmacy chain over its abortion pill stance.

-He initially denounced Walgreens after it said on Friday that it will stop distributing mifepristone, part of the two-drug combination commonly referred to as the abortion pill .
+He initially denounced Walgreens after it said on Friday that while it's not currently dispensing Mifepristone, part of the two-drug combination commonly referred to as the abortion pill , it doesn't intend to do so in the 21 states where attorneys general threatened the pharmacy chain.

 "California won't be doing business with @walgreens — or any company that cowers to the extremists and puts women's lives at risk.
 We're done," Newsom tweeted Monday.